 A generative pre-trained transformer (GPT) is a type of large language model (LLM) and a prominent framework for generative artificial intelligence.
 It is an artificial neural network that is used in natural language processing by machines.
 It is based on the transformer deep learning architecture, pre-trained on large data sets of unlabeled text, and able to generate novel human-like content.
 As of 2023, most LLMs had these characteristics and are sometimes referred to broadly as GPTs.

 The term "GPT" is also used in the names and descriptions of such models developed by others.
 For example, other GPT foundation models include a series of models created by EleutherAI, and seven models created by Cerebras in 2023.
-Also, companies in different industries have developed task-specific GPTs in their respective fields, such as Salesforce's "EinsteinGPT" (for CRM) and Bloomberg's "BloombergGPT" (for finance).
+Companies in different industries have developed task-specific GPTs in their respective fields, such as Salesforce's "EinsteinGPT" (for CRM) and Bloomberg's "BloombergGPT" (for finance).

 Custom GPTs, as defined by ChatGPT, are specialized versions of the General Purpose Transformer (GPT) model that have been tailored for specific use cases or tasks.
 These models are adapted from the base GPT architecture but are customized through training or fine-tuning on particular datasets, applying specific instructions, or incorporating unique capabilities to meet the requirements of a narrow set of tasks or to optimize performance in certain areas.